- Dishwasher Detergent's Harmful Residue

 Unfortunately, an A rating on EWG also doesn’t mean that a product doesn’t contain any harmful ingredients.
 Since EWG’s score for products are the sum of their ingredients’ ratings by their weight percentage, a toxic ingredient in small quantities might not influence the total score enough to warrant a B rating.

 EWG raised its bar higher and introduced EWG verification for cleaning products.
-Most of AspenClean products are EWG verified, including dish soaps.
+Most of AspenClean products are EWG verified, including dish soaps and dishwashing detergent.

 Most of us are not chemists, and usually struggle when looking at the ingredient list of any cleaning, dish washing or laundry product.
 We can’t pronounce most of the ingredients, let alone know what these ingredients are and whether they are safe to use.